Make Sure Your Public Relations Campaign Is “Pitch Perfect”

 Little wonder, because that’s not pitching, in fact it’s verging on abusive.
 Proper pitching involves nuance, attention to detail and fine tailoring, not trying to bludgeon a disinterested person into submission.

-While it is much harder and more time-consuming, at Holyrood Partnership our PR team spend lots of time refining media lists and reaching out to media in person, by phone and via social media.
+While it is much harder and more time-consuming, at Holyrood PR our PR team spend lots of time refining media lists and reaching out to media in person, by phone and via social media.

 Our attention to proper pitching means we also makes sure that the material is just right – that it tells the most compelling story in the most interesting and attention-grabbing way to make it relevant for a specific audience.